kbelltree/fetch-api-practice/README.md

 <br>

+### First Phase: Understanding APIs with fetch and .then
 This browser-based random Giphy Gif display was created to enhance understanding of working with APIs.
 For more details on this project, please refer to the lesson ["Working with APIs"](https://www.theodinproject.com/lessons/node-path-javascript-working-with-apis#fetching-data) on The Odin Project.

+### Second Phase: Enhancing Code with async/await
+Transform the code from the first phase to use async and await for better readability and efficiency.
+For more details on these JavaScript features, refer to the lesson ["Async and Await"](https://www.theodinproject.com/lessons/node-path-javascript-async-and-await) on The Odin Project.

 ## Key Assignment Instructions

+### First Phase (Use fetch and .then):

 - **API Key:**<br>
     Create an account and obtain a free API key from Giphy to display random Gifs in a browser.